OwenSkilton/FindMyError/Error_Search/README.md

 * Google custom search engine for documentation (add documentation sites + edit results page to render different results based on results structure)

+    * Edit ResultsDocumentationIndex so the next search is only performed on the load more button

 * Search area on results page extra search params???

 * Add to languages and frameworks to include more options